MINT: Multi-Vector Search Index Tuning

 \begin{expl} A query $q^{1,3}$ gets the top-$k$ items based on the first and third columns ($\textbf{v}_1$ and $\textbf{v}_3$).
 Suppose a query plan (Figure~\ref{fig:QueryPlan}) uses indexes $x^1$ on $\textbf{v}_1$ and $x^3$ on $\textbf{v}_3$ to answer $q^{1,3}$.
 The plan has three steps. \begin{enumerate}[noitemsep,nolistsep,leftmargin=1.5em] \begin{sloppypar} \item Use index $x^1$ to retrieve $k^1$ items using $score(q^{1,3}.\textbf{v}_1, r.\textbf{v}_1)$ where $r$ is the item in the database. \item Use index $x^3$ to retrieve $k^3$ items using $score(q^{1,3}.\textbf{v}_3, r.\textbf{v}_3)$. \item Re-rank the $(k^1+k^3)$ items using $score(q^{1,3}.\textbf{v}_1, r.\textbf{v}_1) + score(q^{1,3}.\textbf{v}_3, r.\textbf{v}_3)$ to return the top-$k$ items as the result. \end{sloppypar} \end{enumerate} \end{expl} $k^1$ and $k^3$ are parameters of the query plan.
 Different parameters lead to different plans with different costs.
 We refer to $k^1$ and $k^3$ as ``extended-$k$'', denoted $ek$, for individual index scans to distinguish them from the given $k$.

 A query plan can be viewed as $(X, EK)$ where $X=\{x_i\}$ is the indexes and $EK=\{ek_i\}$ is the number of items retrieved.
 It means that the top-$ek_i$ items are retrieved from index $x_i$ and finally re-ranked.
-Intuitively, a greater $ek_i$ means more items are retrieved, yielding a higher cost and higher recall.
-On the other hand, $ek_i=0$ means index $x_i$ is not used and incurs no cost.
+Intuitively, a greater $ek_i$ means more items are retrieved, yielding a higher cost and higher recall, while $ek_i=0$ means index $x_i$ is not used and incurs no cost.

-Formally, we define cost as a function of the query $q$, configuration $X$, and index scan parameters $EK$:
+Formally, we define cost as a function of the query $q$, configuration $X$, and index scan parameters $EK$: {

-where $cost_{idx}(q, x_i, ek_i)$ is the cost of retrieving the top $ek_i$ items from the index scan of $x_i$, and $cost_{rerank}(q, EK)$ is the cost of re-ranking.
+} where $cost_{idx}(q, x_i, ek_i)$ is the cost of retrieving the top $ek_i$ items from the index scan of $x_i$, and $cost_{rerank}(q, EK)$ is the cost of re-ranking.

 For each individual index scan, we define the cost of retrieving top-$ek_i$ items from $x_i$ as:

 where $x_i.dim$ is the dimension of $x_i$ and $numDist(q, x_i, ek_i)$ is the number of distance computations (i.e., number of items compared).
 We take $x_i.dim$ into consideration because the dimensions differ across vector embeddings.
 For instance, computing a distance on a $100$-dimensional index is much faster than on a $200$-dimensional index. $numDist(q, x_i, ek_i)$ is simply the number of invocations of the score function during the index scan.